-Under the new workplace pension rules you may have to provide your nanny with a pension by the time you reach your ‘staging date’.
+Under the new workplace pension rules, you may have to provide your nanny with a pension at your duty date (the commencement date of employment).

 Before you set up a scheme you will need to work out which category of ‘worker’ your nanny falls into.
 There are three categories and which one your nanny falls into will depend on the age of your nanny and his or her earnings.